AcidJunkie303/TSqlScriptAnalyzer/Unit-Testing-Analyzers.md

 # Unit Testing Analyzers

 Unit testing analyzers is pretty simple thanks to the markup extensions.
-Based on the example in [Creating-Analyzers](Creating-Analyzers.md), let's create unit tests for this analyzer.
+Based on the example in [Creating Analyzers](Creating-Analyzers.md), let's create unit tests for this analyzer.

 ## Markup